-Health and safety: While many of us are excited for the return to in-person classes, it is essential to continue to make efforts to protect the health of your fellow students and instructors.
-Everyone is expected to abide by the University's policies on vaccination, mask-wearing in indoor spaces, and other relevant requirements.
+Health and safety: Assuming that the public health situation eventually allows a return to in-person classes, we will do so.
+When this occurs, it is essential to continue to make efforts to protect the health of your fellow students and instructors.
+Everyone will be expected to abide by the University's policies on vaccination, mask-wearing in indoor spaces, and other relevant requirements.
 More information is available at http://utoronto.ca/utogether.
 Prerequisites: The formal prerequisite for this course is ECO200 (minimum mark 63%), ECO204 (63%), or ECO206 (50%).
 The Department of Economics firmly enforces prerequisites and removes students who do not meet them.